Canonical models of modular curves and the Galois action on CM-points: Canonical models of Shimura varieties

 Recall that a Shimura variety $\mathrm{Sh}(G,X)$ is given by the Shimura datum $(G,X)$ where $X$ is a complex manifold and $G$ is a reductive linear algebraic group defined over $\Q$ together with an action of $G(\R)$ on $X$ which satisfies certain conditions (SV1--SV3, see \cite{Milne0}, Definition 5.5.
 In the full generality of the conjecture of \ref{Intro1.5} we also assume SV5).

-Our main interest is in the case when but we also need the cartesian powers of this Shimura datum, $(G^n, X^n)$, which are again Shimura data by definition. \epk \bpk Given a compact open subgroup $K$ of $G(\A_f)$ one defines the canonical model for respective Shimura datum to be the $\C$-scheme
+Our main interest is in the case when but we also need the cartesian powers of this Shimura datum, $(G^n, X^n)$, which are again Shimura data by definition. \epk \bpk Given a compact open subgroup $K$ of $G(\A_f)$ one defines the canonical model for respective Shimura datum to be the scheme of an appropriate (reflex) number field

-which should be understood as the set of double cosets with scheme structure (which we use in a very restricted way) induced by the ring of automorphic forms on $X.$ This definition also makes sense when $K$ is not open, e.g. $K=\{ 1\}.$ In this case it is still a $\C$-scheme though not of finite type.
+which should be understood as the set of double cosets with scheme structure (which we use in a very restricted way) induced by the ring of automorphic forms on $X.$ This definition also makes sense when $K$ is not open, e.g. $K=\{ 1\}.$ In this case it is still a scheme though not of finite type.
 See \cite{Milne0}, Remark 5.30.
 We are going to use the construction for some compact $K$ which are not open in this more general sense without making claims on its nature as a scheme.

 When $K$ is an open compact in $G(\A_f)$ then $\mathrm{Sh}(G,X)_K$ is a complex algebraic variety.